dzzh/RIBs-wiki/Home.md

 <img src="https://github.com/uber/ribs/blob/assets/rib_horizontal_black.png" width="450" height="196" alt="RIBs"/>

-TThis wiki provides an overview of how RIBs are designed.
+This wiki provides an overview of how RIBs are designed.
 If you want to understand RIBs in detail, work through the tutorials.
 What are RIBs For?
 RIBs is Uber’s cross-platform architecture framework.
 This framework is designed for large mobile applications that contain many nested states.